 Advantages: theoretically grounded, interpretable per-document topic mixtures, well-studied, cheap to train and serve compared to embedding-based methods, mature library support.

-Disadvantages: must pre-specify , bag-of-words ignores word order, results vary across runs (Gibbs sampling is stochastic — fix the random seed for reproducibility), sensitive to preprocessing, struggles on short texts, cannot capture semantic similarity (for LDA, “car” and “automobile” are just two unrelated tokens).
+Disadvantages: must pre-specify , bag-of-words ignores word order, results vary across runs (Gibbs sampling is stochastic, so the random seed needs to be fixed for reproducibility), sensitive to preprocessing, struggles on short texts, cannot capture semantic similarity (for LDA, “car” and “automobile” are just two unrelated tokens).

-• You want explicit probabilistic per-document topic mixtures (not hard cluster assignments).
+• The use case calls for explicit probabilistic per-document topic mixtures rather than hard cluster assignments.

-• Your documents are medium-length and well-formed (news articles, papers, reports).
+• Documents are medium-length and well-formed (news articles, papers, reports).

-• You need a model that’s cheap to train and serve, with predictable inference cost per document.
+• A model that is cheap to train and serve with a predictable inference cost per document is the priority.

-• You have an established pipeline and changing tools would cost more than improving LDA.
+• An established pipeline already runs on LDA, and changing tools would cost more than improving the existing model.

-• You want topic distributions as features for a downstream classifier — LDA’s vectors are natural inputs.
+• Topic distributions are needed as features for a downstream classifier: LDA’s vectors are natural inputs.

 When LDA fails, the next steps are: NMF (for cleaner topics on short/noisy text), BERTopic (for semantic similarity), or ETM (for large vocabularies with rare words).